Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 In the case of wxWidgets, it interfaces with the wxWindow class.
-And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platfrom's file system.
+And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platform's file system.
 Modes are pushed onto and popped off the mode manager.
 This file (ModalWX.cpp) also contains a mode of operation designed for editing the source code for a Modal app.